awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-perm-console.md

 1. Choose the **Trust relationships** tab, and then choose **Edit trust relationship**\.

-1. Delete the current policy, and then copy and paste the following policy into the **Policy Document** field:
+1. Verify that the following policy appears in the **Policy Document** field:

    ```
    {
      "Version": "2012-10-17",
      "Statement": [
        {
+         "Sid": "",
          "Effect": "Allow",
          "Principal": {
            "Service": "ssm.amazonaws.com"